mrd0ll4r/cdc-algorithm-tester/README.md

    This, of course, comes at the expense of more frequent collisions.
    A possible performance optimization here would be to limit chunk sizes to `2^16=64K`, which would reduce the size of the tables by half.
    This might not be acceptable in all situations.

+## Performance Considerations

+We use the [cdchunking](https://crates.io/crates/cdchunking) crate as a framework to implement and use chunking algorithms.
+Specifically, we iterate over the file in buffered blocks, which avoids frequent `read()` operations and does not allocate.
+The CDC algorithms are fed these blocks and update their internal state accordingly.
+They produce cut-point indices.

+On a higher level, we iterate over the file using _the same_ buffered blocks, re-sliced according to the chunk boundaries produced by the chosen algorithm.
+This allows us to then compute fingerprints and collect metadata about chunks without allocating.
+On an even higher level, it is then possible to load the file into a RAMDisk before chunking, to isolate from disk performance.

+The algorithms are, whenever applicable, implemented as described or shown in the respective publications.
+It was sometimes necessary to modify the implementations for correctness, which we have always done.
+In some cases we have taken the liberty of implementing obvious performance improvements, which can be enabled with respective flags.

+In general, we chose to operate on a single file, which in practice means that we concatenate all files in our datasets and chunk the resulting dataset file.
+Keep in mind that there is considerable overhead implied with launching a process, which could affect results when chunking many (small) files.

+By default, we produce SHA1 fingerprints for the chunks.
+The `--quiet` flag can be provided to skip the computation of the fingerprint and omit output to std, to isolate the performance of the CDC algorithms.
+We use [std::hints::black_box](https://doc.rust-lang.org/std/hint/fn.black_box.html) to ensure that the compiler still assumes chunk data to be used in either case.

+We use compile-time constants whenever applicable with reasonable effort.
+In particular, we use constants for:

+- the feature vector sizes of QuickCDC
+- the size of the window for Rabin, Buzhash, Adler32, and PCI.
+These are implemented using stack-allocated arrays.

 ## License